telerik/kendo-ui-core/docs/controls/charts/how-to/html-in-axes-labels.md

 # Use HTML for Axes Labels

+Your project might require you to use HTML for the `categoryAxis.labels` configuration.

-The example below demonstrates how to use HTML for `categoryAxis.labels` via the [`visual`](/api/javascript/dataviz/ui/chart.html#configuration-categoryAxis.labels.visual) option.
+The example below demonstrates how to achieve this through the [`visual`](/api/javascript/dataviz/ui/chart.html#configuration-categoryAxis.labels.visual) option.

 ###### Example